raspberrypilearning/whoopi-cushion/worksheet.md

 1. Save the file by clicking on **File** and **Save**.

 1. Test that your code works by clicking on **Run** and **Run Module**.
-Use your hand to push the top plate of your Whoop-Pi cushion down to make a connection between the tinfoil sheets and you should hear a fun sound.
+Use your hand to push the top plate of your Whoopi cushion down to make a connection between the tinfoil sheets and you should hear a fun sound.
 If it does not work first time, do not worry.
 Check your code through.
 Have you typed your code out **exactly** as you see it here?

 ## Setting it up